martell/ellcc/libecc/src/nghttp2/doc/h2load.1.rst

     are used solely.
 Definition of a base URI overrides all scheme, host or port values.

-.. option:: -m, --max-concurrent-streams=(auto|<N>)
+.. option:: -m, --max-concurrent-streams=<N>

     Max  concurrent  streams  to issue  per  session.
-If "auto" is given, the number of given URIs is used.
+When http/1.1  is used,  this  specifies the  number of  HTTP pipelining requests in-flight.

-    Default: ``auto``
+    Default: ``1``

 .. option:: -w, --window-bits=<N>